 Changes under the hood & various improvements

-Plesk WordPress Toolkit 5.8 includes a variety of other changes that cannot be displayed via screenshots, so here’s a brief bullet list:
+Plesk WP Toolkit 5.8 includes a variety of other changes that cannot be displayed via screenshots, so here’s a brief bullet list:

 - Blocklist now works with CLI operations and doesn’t check updates for blocked plugins.

-- The Scan procedure no longer rescans sites already added to WordPress Toolkit, meaning it now works much faster.
+- The Scan procedure no longer rescans sites already added to WP Toolkit, meaning it now works much faster.

 - The Smart Updates procedure is now more ‘eco-friendly’, meaning it no longer leaves empty folders behind itself.